 The properties include oak forest, jack pine barrens, native prairie, shoreline along the Root River, a tributary of the Mississippi River, and restorable bluff prairie and savanna.

-The additions were completed under the Conservancy’s Southeast Minnesota Protection and Restoration Program.
+The additions were completed under TNC’s Southeast Minnesota Protection and Restoration Program.

 Funding for the properties was provided by the Outdoor Heritage Fund, which was created under the Clean Water, Land and Legacy Amendment, through an appropriation by the Minnesota Legislature as recommended by the Lessard-Sams Outdoor Heritage Council.